15 Jan 2019,

 No, it is not okay!
 Do not consider a crash closed if neither party contacts the insurance company or reports the accident to the DMV at the scene.

 Often at the scene of the accident, parties do a preliminary assessment of damages.
+Collecting thorough and accurate evidence is always recommended.
+A comprehensive account of the events may prove to be crucial.
 The other party can find additional damages or notice an injury from the collision after the fact.
+So, always review the damages carefully before leaving the scene.

 If the other party then files a report later to the DMV without your knowledge, they could blame you for the entire accident.
 You have no defense because you did not protect yourself by reporting the incident as well.

-Things get worse if the other driver than files a claim against your insurance for damages.
-Above we talked about the challenge of hit-and-run accidents.
-They dislike unreported accidents claims filed against their company.
+Things get worse if the other driver then files a claim against your insurance for damages.
+Above, we talked about the challenge of hit-and-run accidents.
+Insurance providers dislike unreported accident claims filed against their company.
+Always notify your insurance company promptly after an accident.

 How do you now prove you did not commit a hit-and-run on the other party?
-You could face a terrifying outcome from an incident you believed was over.
+You may need to provide strong evidence to defend your case; otherwise, you could face a terrifying outcome from an incident you believed was over.

 Avoid the entire situation in the first place by filing the SR-1 form as soon as possible.
 In particular, if you are the victim, it is a better reason to report the accident.
 You need this document to collect your settlement later.